Cat-Ling/aniways/README.md

 ## 📝 Overview

-AniWays is a self-hosted anime streaming platform offering HD playback, subtitle support, multiple server selection, and watchlist tracking.
-It uses:
+AniWays is a self-hosted anime streaming platform built for personal use.
+It supports HD playback with subtitles, lets users switch between streaming servers, tracks watch progress, and integrates with external services like MyAnimeList.

-- 🟧 **Ktor** for the backend API (written in Kotlin)
+The project is composed of three main services:

+- **Backend API:** Built with [Ktor](https://ktor.io/) using Kotlin
-- 🟨 **Bun** as a fast HLS proxy server
+- **Streaming Proxy:** A high-performance HLS proxy written in [Bun](https://bun.sh/)
-- 🟩 **SvelteKit** for the frontend
-- 🐳 Docker & Docker Compose for containerization
+- **Frontend:** A modern interface built with [SvelteKit](https://kit.svelte.dev/)

+For production deployments, AniWays uses **Docker Swarm** with Traefik and automatic HTTPS support.

 ## 🚀 Features